Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 As you can see, the setup is really simple.
 All we need to do is create an instance of `FakeApp` and use the provided `HttpClient` to send requests to one of the endpoints, just like you would if it were a real web app.

-This specific test works by querying the `/solartimes/by_ip` route, which determines user's sunrise and sunset times for the current date based on their IP.
+This specific test works by querying the `/solartimes/by_ip` route, which determines user's sunrise and sunset times for the current date based on their IP address.
 Since we're relying on an actual GeoIP provider and don't know what the result is going to be, we're performing property-based assertions to ensure that the solar times are valid.

 Although those assertions will be able to catch a multitude of potential bugs, it doesn't give us full confidence that the result is fully correct.
 There are a couple of different ways we can improve on this, however.